TurboWarp/docs/docs/development/extensions/assorted-apis.md

 ## color1, color2, color3

-There are three properties that determine the color of each block.
-The general advice is that color1 should be the brightest, color3 the darkest, and color2 somewhere between.
+These three properties determine the color of each extension.
+The general advice is that `color1` should be the brightest, `color3` the darkest, and `color2` somewhere between.
 They should be set to hex color codes.

 <ExtensionCode title="color">{require("!raw-loader!@site/static/example-extensions/color.js")}</ExtensionCode>